Graduate Scholar Kazmel Hamweemba

 Graduate Scholarships

-In today’s world, a graduate degree is essential for academic careers and highly desirable for a wide range of other professions.
+A graduate degree is essential for academic careers and highly desirable for a wide range of other professions.
 The makeup of Merton’s student body has evolved to reflect this dynamic, and we now have approximately equal numbers of undergraduate and graduate students.

 However, the biggest financial barrier to entering Oxford is at graduate level.
 Students now face significantly higher tuition fees and living costs, as well as increased competition for external sources of funding.
 We are concerned that many exceptionally talented graduates will not be able to take up their place at Merton due to lack of financial support or more substantial funding offers from other institutions, such as Ivy League universities in the US.